Textile industry in India: market overview, growth and investment opportunities

 - The total Indian textile market is expected to be worth over $209 billion by 2029.

-- Technical textiles in the form of personal protective equipment (PPE) and for the automotive industry.
+- Technical textiles: Personal protective equipment (PPE) and applications in the automotive industry.

 Do you have a specific question about the opportunities or possibilities for your company or product in India’s textile sector?